 Good to the Core

 Kosloff Architecture calculates its carbon footprint using a tool developed by Carbon Neutral, which assesses emissions from our waste, travel, electricity usage, and premises.
-Last financial year we produced 30.63 tonnes of CO2, which is equivalent to 2.78 tonnes of CO2 per employee per year.
+During the 2017-18 financial year we produced 30.63 tonnes of CO2, which is equivalent to 2.78 tonnes of CO2 per employee per year.
 For an office of our size and nature, an average of between 2 and 5 tonnes of CO2 is considered typical.

 In line with our goal to be carbon neutral as a practice, we plan to continue to try and reduce this through our operational policies, and in the interim have chosen to offset the entirety of our estimated carbon emissions by providing funding to the Biodiversity Reforestation Carbon Offset program, run by Carbon Neutral.
-As well as sequestering between 120-180 tonnes of CO2 per hectare of the 50 year lifetime of the project, it goes beyond removing CO2 from the atmosphere by helping to fund habitat restoration and land conservation in Australia with demonstrable economic and social benefit.
+As well as sequestering between 120-180 tonnes of CO2 per hectare of the 50-year lifetime of the project, it goes beyond removing CO2 from the atmosphere by helping to fund habitat restoration and land conservation in Australia with demonstrable economic and social benefit.
 The project has been independently verified to confirm that 1 carbon credit purchased will result in 1 tonne of CO2 sequestered.

-We are also deeply engaged with the architectural community through our ongoing involvement and sponsorship of the bi-annual Kirrill Kosloff Award for Design Excellence in the Bachelor of Architectural Design program at RMIT University, the Australian Institute of Architects’ EMAGN forum, Constructive Mentorship Program, SONA SuperStudio and Open House Melbourne.
+We are also engaged with the broader architectural community through our ongoing involvement and sponsorship of the bi-annual Kirrill Kosloff Award for Design Excellence in the Bachelor of Architectural Design program at RMIT University, the Australian Institute of Architects’ EMAGN forum, Constructive Mentorship Program, SONA SuperStudio and Open House Melbourne.